 That said, the question at hand now is whether God is a state of being or a being itself.
 Let me answer this question with a small example.
 Suppose you have three objects with you: a biscuit, a necklace and a bangle all made of pure gold.
 If I melt all three of them, they lose their form and distinction.
 We call them just gold and one can’t be distinguished or separated from the other.
 But it doesn’t mean that something that was a necklace earlier now turned into gold.
 The three objects were always gold.
 But the difference lies in the fact that we used to give more importance to the name and form of the objects earlier as opposed to the importance we now give to the substance these are made of.
 Likewise, every being is essentially a limited manifestation of that singular consciousness.
 It takes effort to make ourselves shed the name and form (our identity, body, ego, etc.).
 Thus, someone who realizes the singularity, becomes one with it.
 In other words, someone who saw God becomes God himself, just like how the bangle became gold.
 Because, it was always gold.

-Yes, many seers have seen God.
-But when it comes to seeing God, we come one level below the abstract idea of God as pure consciousness.
+One can look at various manifestations of God in real life.
+One’s Guru is God in person.
+But this Guru must be a self-realized master.
+But when it comes to what unmanifest God looks like, we come one level below the abstract idea of God as pure consciousness.
 At this level, it becomes, Isvara, one’s personal God.
 It could be Krishna, Jesus, or anyone.
 For one to see it, one must find a Guru, and practise the spiritual teaching instructed, following which anyone can see God.
 Now let’s ask ourselves another question- why are the scriptures talking about the sound of God rather than the visual form?

 The very first verse of the Mandukya Upanishad states that the sound Aum is verily everything in this Universe.